Raynaud's Awareness

 Surgical intervention: In very rare cases where the blood flow has been completely blocked, gangrene may be a serious issue.
 Partial amputation to remove the affected and damaged tissue may be the only option.

 Alternative therapies: Acupuncture, biofeedback, and fish oil supplements may help slow down the narrowing of the blood vessels.
+Low-dose aspirin can thin out the blood, allowing easier blood flow in the tiny fingertip blood vessels.

 Outlook